rancher/docs/content/rancher/v2.x/en/installation/options/upgrading-cert-manager/_index.md

 weight: 2040
 ---

 Rancher uses cert-manager to automatically generate and renew TLS certificates for HA deployments of Rancher.
-As of Fall 2019, two important changes to cert-manager are set to occur that you need to take aciton on if you have an HA deployment of Rancher:
+As of Fall 2019, two important changes to cert-manager are set to occur that you need to take action on if you have an HA deployment of Rancher:

 1. [Let's Encrypt will be blocking cert-manager instances older than 0.8.0 starting November 1st 2019.](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753)
 1. [Cert-manager is deprecating and replacing the certificate.spec.acme.solvers field](https://docs.cert-manager.io/en/latest/tasks/upgrading/upgrading-0.7-0.8.html#upgrading-from-v0-7-to-v0-8).
 This change has no exact deadline.